BarathArivazhagan/Eureka-Client-Feign-Sample/README.md

-# Eureka-Client-Feign-Sample
+# eureka-client-feign-demo

-This repository contains project samples for Eureka client with Netflix Feign implementation to communicate with other services
+This repository contains project samples for eureka client with open feign(declarative REST web client) implementation to communicate with other services.